Dr. Kenneth Benjamin Hughes, MD

 The existential risk of being a physician during a pandemic is one thing.
 But exposing one’s loved ones is another.
 COVID-19 has added a new layer of complexity to the burnout crisis.
 Not only do physicians worry about harming their families, but they also don’t have access to their usual social outlets.

 Unfortunately, asking for help isn’t a part of physician training and conditioning, and many often worry about the career implications of mental illness.
-This needs to stop, according to the American Journal of Emergency Medicine report.
-Psychological support cannot be “one-size-fits-all,” and doctors must have access to choose the approach that works best.
+Doctors must have access to choose the approach that works best.
 That might include telemedicine, video chats, online forums, or in-person visits with psychologists and psychiatrists.